40 Heart Risk Factors You Need to Pay Attention to After 40

 Of course, most adults over the age of 40 have at least some wrinkles, but an excessive amount of deep forehead folds could be an indication of a less-than-healthy heart, according to a study presented at the European Society of Cardiology Congress in 2018.
 The researchers followed 3,200 adults for 20 years, during which time 233 subjects died.
 Of these, 22 percent had forehead wrinkles and 2 percent had no wrinkles.
 And if you want to work on your skincare game, check out these 20 Skincare Mistakes That Are Aging Your Skin, According to Experts.

 Of all the women in the United States diagnosed with breast cancer every year, fewer than 5 percent are under the age of 40, according to The Susan G. Komen Breast Cancer Foundation.
 And unfortunately, a 2013 study published in the New England Journal of Medicine found that rates of coronary events increased by 7.4 percent for every gray of radiation (a unit used to measure the total absorbed energy of radiation) delivered during breast cancer treatment.

 Living at a low altitude

-You might want to think twice before buying a home in a low-altitude city like Washington D.C.
+You might want to think twice before buying a home in a low-altitude city like Washington, D.C.
 When Spanish researchers followed 6,860 undergraduates over a 10-year period, they found that those living at the highest altitudes had a much lower risk of developing metabolic syndrome—a collection of risk factors associated with heart disease and stroke—compared to those residing at low altitudes.
 And for more places to avoid if you want to combat heart disease, learn which 50 American Cities Have the Highest Rates of Coronary Heart Disease.